hive-engine/nitrous/src/app/help/en/welcome.md

 **Natural Medicine is a social media platform for enthusiasts of natural health; from herbalism and essential oils, food as medicine, meditation and spirituality - as well as the relationship of human beings to the natural world through wild-crafting, permaculture and other 'healthy' earth centered practices.**

 Many healing modalities are supported from ayurveda to TCM, qi gong and yoga, as well as homesteading community members who might invest in organic principles or grow plants such as herbs and cannabis as medicine and food.
 Please read some of the posts, which provide more information about what kind of topics are supported.
-They are written by our bloggers, for our bloggers.
+If in doubt, browse our CURATORS feed, showing reblogs from our curators, or any of our 'best of' editorial posts such as [MINDFUL LIFE](https://www.naturalmedicine.io/hive-120078/@naturalmedicine/mindful-life-curation-patterns-health-habits-food), [LOTUS FOR YOGIS](https://www.naturalmedicine.io/hive-120078/@lotusshares/mudras-outdoor-yoga-trikonasana-and-more), [PLANT POWER](https://www.naturalmedicine.io/hive-120078/@naturalmedicine/happy-plantbased-new-year-tamarind-rice-soul-food-khmer-snacks-sushi-and-more) or [LOTUS LOVE](https://www.naturalmedicine.io/hive-120078/@naturalmedicine/lotus-love-sunday-editorial-let-your-healing-bring-out-the-warrior-in-you).
+We even have an editorial about astrology and astral events - check it our [here](https://www.naturalmedicine.io/hive-120078/@lotusshares/orrery-astrology-eclipse-conjunction-saturn-jupiter-sun-moon).

 - [For Vegans](https://naturalmedicine.io/naturalmedicine/@plantstoplanks/lotus-coin-for-vegans-communities-coming-together) by @plantstoplanks
 - [For Meditators](https://www.naturalmedicine.io/mindfulness/@naturalmedicine/introducing-lotus-for-the-mindful-life-community) by @riverflows